U.S., Japan eye possible small trade deal by September: sources

 Trump and Abe discussed trade in Osaka, Japan, during a Group of 20 meeting last month, but no details of their talks were released.
 Politico on Tuesday reported some sort of a deal was possible in September.

-Although Abe is one of Trump’s closest allies on the world stage, the U.S. president has threatened to impose steep tariffs on car imports from Japan and the European Union to even out what he calls unfair trade imbalances.
+Although Abe is one of Trump’s closest allies on the world stage, the president has threatened to impose steep tariffs on car imports from Japan and the European Union to even out what he calls unfair trade imbalances.
 Abe is eager to see the threat taken off the table.

 Trump has repeatedly said he is unhappy with Japan’s trade surplus with the United States, which was $67.6 billion in goods in 2018, with nearly two-thirds coming from auto exports, according to U.S. figures.

 Trump has threatened to impose 25% tariffs on imported Japanese cars on national security grounds but delayed those as trade talks continue.

-The two leaders agreed last September to discuss an arrangement that protects Japanese automakers from further tariffs while negotiations are under way.
+The leaders agreed last September to discuss an arrangement that protects Japanese automakers from further tariffs while negotiations are under way. [nL2N1WC1K5]

 The deal would not require congressional approval since the U.S. president can eliminate or reduce tariffs on products that have a duty of less than 5% duty, and most auto parts tariffs are roughly 3-6%.